Q&A: Galapagos islands

 Can I touch the animals?

 Despite their curiosity with humans, visitors shouldn’t touch the animals and you should really try not to let them touch you.
 The Galapagos is a fragile ecosystem and infections and disease can have devastating consequences.
-Anyone traveling into the park must be accompanied by a naturalist guide, and they are on hand to ensure regulations are adhered to and to educate visitors on the unique flora and fauna.
+Anyone travelling into the park must be accompanied by a naturalist guide, and they are on hand to ensure regulations are adhered to and to educate visitors on the unique flora and fauna.

 What are the sea conditions like?